-Bangalore, one of the top IT hubs of India, is known for its technological advancements and its diverse and delicious cuisine.
+Bangalore, one of the top IT hubs of India, is known for its technological advancements and its diverse, delicious cuisine & historic dining establishments.

-The city’s food culture consists of various culinary traditions, and there is no surprise to the fact that Bangaloreans take their food seriously.
+The city’s food culture consists of various culinary traditions of the region, and it is no surprise that Bangaloreans take their food seriously.

 The food of Bangalore is influenced by the traditional cuisine of Karnataka and by the cuisines of neighboring states like Andhra Pradesh & Tamil Nadu.